atubakoksal/annotated_tweets/README.md

 Koksal, A. T., Bozal, O., Yürekli, E., & Gezici, G. (2020, November). #Turki$hTweets: A Benchmark Dataset for Turkish Text Correction.
 In _Findings of the Association for Computational Linguistics: EMNLP 2020_ (pp. 4190-4198)

-If you use the data please cite the paper as follows:

 ```
 @inproceedings{koksal2020turki,